 Try our free online invoice generator today!

 Whether your business is in construction, landscaping, consulting, photography, auto repair, or the medical field, invoicing takes way too long.
 That’s why we’re here.
 InvoiceOwl makes your invoicing faster and simpler so you can get paid promptly and without the hassle.Get Started Now

 How to Invoice as a Consultant?

-Consultants have to create professional invoices that clearly list down the services they have provided, the hours they have worked and the total price to get paid.
+Consultants have to create professional invoices that clearly list down the services they have provided, the hours they have worked, and the total price to receive payment.
 Here is a simple yet effective guide that shows you how you can invoice as a consultant:

 Track Your Consulting Hours

 The consulting industry runs on an hourly basis and, commonly, small business owners charge customers by the hour.
 If that is the same policy you are following for all of your customers, you must develop a process to track your hours.
 Make sure the process works for you and something that you can stick with.
 You must track every billable minute of your work in your records so that you do not miss any potential income.
 Tracking your work hours is the first step to invoice as a consultant, so you can bill the client based on the hours you have worked for them.
 If you need any kind of help tracking your hourly rates, you can use some tips for calculating your hourly rates as a consultant.

 When you are going to write your first consultant invoice, you need to start writing your header first.
 You need to create a standard header that will be constant on every invoice you will create in near future.
 You can include the following in your header of an invoice template: